nsqio/nsq/_posts/2013-03-01-tcp_protocol_spec.md

 `SUB`, `PUB` or `MPUB` commands.
 If `auth_required` is not present (or `false`), a client must not authorize.

-When `nsqd` receives an `AUTH` command it performs an HTTP request to the configured `--auth-http-address` (see [AUTH][nsqd_auth]) to perform authentication.
-It sends client metadata in the form of query parameters: the connection's remote address, TLS state, and the supplied auth secret.
+When `nsqd` receives an `AUTH` command it delegates responsibility to the configured `--auth-http-address` by performing an HTTP request with client metadata in the form of query
+parameters: the connection's remote address, TLS state, and the supplied auth secret.
+See [AUTH][nsqd_auth] for more details.

     AUTH\n
     [ 4-byte size in bytes ][ N-byte Auth Secret ]